-You can select a twelve month measurement period.
-By using a twelve month measurement period you may be eligible to claim VEECs for up to a full year's worth of savings plus any eligible forward creation depending on the method chosen5.

-You may be able to select a measurement period which is shorter than twelve months and justify that it represents a full year.
-If you are using estimate of the mean you must assure us that it includes a full range of operating conditions, and therefore reflects a full operating cycle and can be used to explain a full twelve months of energy consumption.
-You must provide us with evidence and justification of this.
+- You can select a twelve month measurement period.
+By using a twelve month measurement period you may be eligible to claim VEECs for up to a full year's worth of savings plus any eligible forward creation depending on the method chosen5. - You may be able to select a measurement period which is shorter than twelve months and justify that it represents a full operating cycle.
+You must provide us with robust evidence and justification of this.
 By using an eligible full operating cycle, you may be eligible to claim VEECs for up to a full year's worth of savings5.
-If using regression analysis you should ensure that the measurement period allows the full effective range to be met, otherwise you may not be able to claim VEECs for the full year.

-You can make a business decision to select a shorter period which does not include a full range of operating conditions and which may not reflect a full operating cycle.
+If using regression analysis you should ensure that the measurement period allows the full effective range to be met, otherwise you may not be able to claim VEECs for the full year. - You can make a business decision to select a shorter period which does not include a full range of operating conditions and which may not reflect a full operating cycle.
 In this case, only a proportion of each year's savings5 may be eligible to be used to claim VEECs.

-If regression analysis is used to develop an energy model, then in each case above the actual portion of the twelve month period which is eligible to be used to create VEECs (i.e. the number of eligible time intervals) will depend on the effective range of the independent variables used.
+If regression analysis is used to develop an energy model, then in each case the portion of the twelve month period which is eligible to be used to create VEECs (i.e. the number of eligible time intervals) will depend on the effective range of the independent variables used.
 Regardless, you must still justify the period chosen with reference to operating conditions and the chosen independent variables.
-Note that you do not need to use the same length for your baseline and operating measurement periods (and for annual creation you may choose a baseline measurement period that is less than twelve months), but you should consider the effect of the chosen lengths on the effective range.
+Note that you do not necessarily need to use the same length period for your baseline and operating measurement periods (and for annual creation you may choose a baseline measurement period that is less than twelve months), but you should consider the effect of the chosen lengths on the effective range.
 In general, the longer the measurement period, the less likely that you will have ineligible time intervals due to issues with the effective range.
 For more details on effective range please refer to Section 4.5.